openskies-sh/mavlink-aerobridge/README.md

-# Mavlink Connectivity for Aerobridge Management Server
+# MAVlink Connectivity for Aerobridge Management Server

-This repository enables you to connect Mission Planner Ground Control Station (GCS) and thereby the Registered Flight Module (RFM) to the Aerobridge Management server.
-This repository proposes two ways to communicate with the RFM using MissionPlanner:
+This repository enables you to connect to a drone and thereby the Registered Flight Module (RFM) to the Aerobridge Management server.
+This repository proposes two ways to communicate with the RFM:

 - As a __MissionPlanner Plugin__
 - As a __Standalone Client__ using the MAVLink Protocol